fivetran/dbt_quickbooks/README.md

 - We recommend creating ordinals for each `account_class` value available (usually 'Asset', 'Liability', 'Equity' for the Profit and Loss sheet, and 'Revenue' and 'Expense' for the Balance Sheet) to make sure each financial reporting line has an ordinal assigned to it.
 Then you can create any additional customization as needed with the more specific account fields to order even further.
 - Fill out the `report` field as either `Balance Sheet` if the particular row belongs in `quickbooks__balance_sheet`, or `Profit and Loss` for `quickbooks__profit_and_loss`.
 - We recommend ordering the `ordinal` for each report separately in the seed, i.e. have ordinals for `quickbooks__balance_sheet` and `quickbooks__profit_and_loss`  start at 1 each, to make your reporting more clean.
+- We'd love for you to share your experiences with the ordinal seed file with us [in the Fivetran community user group](https://community.fivetran.com/t5/user-group-for-dbt/gh-p/dbt-user-group) so we can make these model and seed configurations even better for you in the future!

 ### Changing the Build Schema